Code-Institute-Submissions/online-cookbook-3/README.md

 # Online Cookbook
-This website is my third Milestone project in Full Stack web developer course run by Code Institute.
+This website is my third Milestone project in Full Stack web developer course run by [Code Institute](https://codeinstitute.net/).

-It is designed to serve as an online recipe book for the users where they can view, favourite and upvote other recipes.
+It is designed to serve as an online recipe book for the users where they can view, favourite and upvote recipes.
 Moreover, they can add, edit and delete their own recipes.

 ## Database Schema